IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 A developing country has decided to implement a Master Facility List (MFL) based on recommendations from the WHO in the [MFL Resource Package](https://www.who.int/healthinfo/country_monitoring_evaluation/mfl/en/).
-This resource includes a minimum data set to uniquely identify, location, and contact a specific facility.
+This resource includes a minimum data set to uniquely identify, locate, and contact a specific facility.
 Since this will be a single source of information for the country, there may be differing hierarchies that need to be supported for the facilities.
 For example, one hierarchy would